yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Encounter-intro.md

 Despite this, the concept of a "visit" or "hospitalisation" is widely recognised and agreed to be useful.
 For example an initial Emergency Encounter progresses into an Inpatient Encounter.

-***A single level of heirarchy is therefore supported, based on the use of special type of "Visit Grouping" Encounter which links together underlying Encounters which comprise part of the same "visit" or "stay".
-A separate [Visit Grouping Encounter profile](StructureDefinition-Yhcr-Encounter-VisitGrouping.html) is provided to support this.***
+A two-level heirarchy is therefore defined, based on the use of special type of Grouping Encounter which holds the "hospitalization" information about admission and discharge, and links together underlying Encounters which comprise part of the same "visit" or "stay".
+A separate [Encounter Grouping profile](StructureDefinition-Yhcr-EncounterGrouping.html) is provided to support this.

-Use of this grouping structure is optional, but encouraged where applicable.
- - If grouping is used, then the "hospitalization" information about admission and discharge should be held at the grouping level
- - If grouping is not used, then each encounter should be stand-alone and contain any relevant "hospitalization" information (even if this leads to some duplication)
+***Use of this two-level Encounter Grouping heirarchy is mandated for consistency in all cases.***

+This also caters for the scenario where an Encounter is initially thought to be standalone, but later develops into a set of related Encounters.
+With the grouping structure already in place, it becomes straightforward to add additional Encounters as-and-if they occur.

 ### **Relationship to Episode of Care**
 In the ideal world there would be further level of grouping - one that goes beyond modelling a visit to a single organisation, and links together a whole cross-care-setting pathway.
 This would involve multiple visits to different organisations, and would be represented by the Episode of Care.
 In the short term at least, however, this is seen as aspirational.
 Currently there is no obvious mechanism to identify and link encounters across organisational boundaries.

-The diagram below summarises the above discussion - ie core Encounters, single Visit Grouping Encounter, and aspiriational Episode of Care.
+The diagram below summarises the above discussion - ie core Encounters, single Grouping Encounter, and aspiriational Episode of Care.

 <img src=".\EncounterStructure.png" alt="Encounter Structure" style="clear:both; float:none">